Build a Great Nest.js Blog: Full-Text Search for Posts

 to the post

 table.
-You can think of it as a "search dictionary."
-It breaks down the article's title and content into individual words (lexemes) and standardizes them (for example, processing both "running" and "ran" into "run") for subsequent queries.
+It will break down the title and content of the article into individual words and normalize them (for example, processing both "running" and "ran" into "run") for subsequent queries.

 column to the post